rickytrandev/coloRandom/pull_request_template.md

 ## Describe your changes

-## Issue ticket number and link

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
 - [ ] If it is a core feature, I have added thorough tests.
-- [ ] I have confirmed that this meet's the iteration's requirements.
+- [ ] I have confirmed that this meets the projects's requirements.